NixOS/rfcs/rfcs/0107-version-normalization.md

 therefore, we should strive to follow it, neither circumventing nor ignoring it.

-Further, the `version` attribute should be crafted to satisfy the expected upgrading semantics stated in `nix-env` manpage and implemented by `builtins.compareVersions` -- even when the raw version of the original program does not meet this expectation.
+Further, the `version` attribute should be crafted to satisfy the expected upgrading semantics stated in the manual pages, as effectively implemented by `builtins.compareVersions` -- even when the raw version of the original program does not meet this expectation.